Fast Charlie... the Moonbeam Rider: Production

 The film was originally written for Steve McQueen.

 Vaccaro was forced to make the movie under her contract with Universal.
 "I never would have done it otherwise," she said although she later said doing the movie was "great fun".

 Filming took place in July and August 1977 in Oklahoma.
+The movie was shot before Deathsport, also for New World Pictures, but released afterwards.

 Release

 The film had a short drive-in run in the United States, starting on May 4, 1979, and afterward it was broadcast on public and cable television.
 The film also had releases in Brazil, Sweden, Finland and Portugal between August 1979 to October 1980, and later in video form in Germany, Portugal, Finland, etc.

 Reception

 Writer and filmmaker Peter Hanson wrote: "The character arc is predictable, and so is the outcome of the cross-country road race that gives the story its structure.
 Nonetheless, the film’s creative team (...) keeps things lively with an eventful narrative and flashes of colorful dialogue."

 Senior Critic from Geek Vibes Nation Dillon Gonzales wrote: "Fast Charlie… The Moonbeam Rider is a bit of a shaggy dog of a feature, but it has its fair share of charm to win you over in the end.
 David Carradine is a dynamic leading man with his wit and charm, but it is Brenda Vaccaro who ends up elevating the emotional and human elements of the story.
 A better balance could have been found between the interpersonal drama and the motorcycle exploits, but the film rarely leaves you feeling bored.

 Award-winning playwright, screenwriter, and film journalist Frank J. Avella wrote: "But the heart of this darkish comedy is Charlie's journey towards redemption and it's a mostly engaging one with a trio of terrific character actors (L.Q.
 Jones, R.G.
 Armstrong, Terry Kiser) providing support and Vaccaro excelling in the early part of the film (...)
 Carradine's performance is a delight and rather subversive.
 It's reminiscent of his own troubled film, "Americana" (...)
 Charlie is a deserter and a grifter, yet we sympathize with him.
 And a great deal of that is due to Carradine's onscreen charm."